HeroLobby/addon/README.md

 # HeroLobby

-The official WoW addon for https://HeroLobby.com
+The official WoW addon for https://herolobby.com

-A simple addon to import the strings exported by the HeroLobby.com website as in game calendar events.
+A simple addon to invite players based on the strings exported by the HeroLobby.com website.

+## Updating the toc Interface version

+Run this in-game:
+`/dump select(4, GetBuildInfo())`